AbdulMus/NOJAH_development/README.md

     - **What’s inside?** This folder holds the early version of the backend without the GUI.
     - **Status:** Completed and ready for use

-- **CatalogManagementSystemLogin.java**
-    - **What’s inside?** This file has the login logic for the catalog system.
-It’s temporary and will be merged into the `src` folder once complete.
-    - **Note:** Delete this file after its functionality has been integrated to keep things neat.

 ## Key Features

 - **Easy Product Management:** Quickly add, update, or remove beauty products.